jnguyen727/jnguyen727/README.md

 Hi, I'm Johnny, a first-generation Computer Science student from Fort Wayne, Indiana, studying at Purdue on the Systems Software track.

 I'm drawn to low-level systems work and software related to defense, security, and aerospace.
-I like understanding how things actually work at the machine level, and I try to build projects that reflect that.

 ---